smyachenkov/blog/content/posts/number-of-categories-for-k-means.md

 ![Silhouette chart](/images/2_number-of-categories-for-k-means/silhouette.png)

-The highest score is achieved with **8** categories, the same number as we got using the elbow method.
+The highest score is achieved in **8** categories, the same number as the one we got using the elbow method.

 ## Conclusion

 Choosing the correct and optimal number of categories is a very frequent problem in unsupervised machine learning and data clustering.
-Sometimes you can make a very good assumption by just looking at your data and studying its domain.
-But if you want to adjust this number to be more precise or find order in chaotic data it's good to test different metrics and see what insides on your data they do provide.
-In this post, I have tried only two methods for one problem, but there are a lot more.
+Sometimes you can make a fairly good assumption by just looking at your data and studying its domain.
+But if you want to adjust this number to be more precise or find order in chaotic data it's good to test different metrics and see what insights about your data they provide.
+In this post, I have tried only two methods for one problem, but there are many more.
 Don't be afraid to try something new!

 ## Links